dawikrol/Engineering-thesis/README.md

 This repository contain pandas scripts that was part of my engineering thesis.
-I needed manage with a large number of files .csv to explore the potential of renewable energy sources in Lesse Poland so I should use Python to automate this proces.
+I had to manage with a large number of csv files to explore the potential of renewable energy sources in Lesse Poland.
+I decided use Python to automate this proces.

 ### What have I learnd
   - using Python automation real life problem